radish-es/opensourcelaw/content/courses/Property/cases/pennsylvania_coal.md

 *Decree reversed.*

-### Mr. Justice Brandeis, dissenting —
+### Brandeis J. (dissenting) —

-The Kohler Act prohibits, under certain conditions, the mining of anthracite coal within the limits of a city in such a manner or to such an extent
+The *Kohler Act* prohibits, under certain conditions, the mining of anthracite coal within the limits of a city in such a manner or to such an extent

 > "as to cause the . . .subsidence of . . . any dwelling or other structure used as a human habitation, or any factory, store, or other industrial or mercantile establishment in which human labor is employed."